This post may contain affiliate links. Please see my disclosure policy for details.

 In Finland, I was always amazed at how long their sunsets lasted and the pink skies which remained.
 Even at 10 pm, two hours after the sunset, it was still going strong.

 5. Tallink ferries have shops, restaurants and home comforts on board

 I loved the wide range of shops onboard the Tallink ferries, the Megastar is even nicknamed the shopping cruise as their traveller superstore covers two floors at 2800 square metres, the equivalent of 11 tennis courts!

 Here you can shop until you drop with clothes, jewellery, perfumes, souvenirs, alcohol, and sweets.

 They have food for all budgets ranging from a Burger King and Starbucks to your delight buffets and the classier a la carte outlets.
 There are also bars, arcades, and even a sun terrace if you just simply want to take in the view.

 You’ll definitely never say you’re bored on board, that’s for sure.

 6. It’s a short walk from Tallink ferry port to Tallinn, a fairytale city in Estonia!

-Two hours seems to fly by on board the Tallink Star ferry and you’ll soon leave the shores of Helsinki and dock into Tallinn in Estonia!
+Two hours seem to fly by onboard the Tallink Star ferry and you’ll soon leave the shores of Helsinki and dock into Tallinn in Estonia!